dAN0n/joxi-linux/README.md

-Puush in Linux
+Joxi in Linux
 =====================

-Takes screenshots and uploads them to puush using the puush API and copies the link to clipboard.
+Takes screenshots and uploads them to joxi using the joxi API and copies the link to clipboard.
 Recommended for set up with keyboard shortcuts
-<br>Utilises __gnome-screenshot__ for taking screenshots, __zenity__ for file uploads (both included in Ubuntu).
+<br>Utilises __scrot__ for taking screenshots (which must be installed separately).

 ## Instructions
 - Clone or download the repo
-- In file "puush" add your puush API key to PUUSH_API_KEY
+- In file "joxi" add your joxi API key to JOXI_API_KEY
-  - (You can find your API key at http://puush.me/account/settings)
+  - (You can find your API key at 'access_token' field in response from joxi chrome plugin's login page)
-- Make it executable using __chmod +x puush__
+- Make it executable using __chmod +x joxi__
 - Place this file wherever you want (recommended: /usr/local/bin)
 - Set up keyboard shortcuts within linux
   - (in Ubuntu it's system settings > keyboard > keyboard shortcuts > custom shortcuts)